CodeFromAnywhere/typerepo/modules/asset-functions-js/README.md

 | urlOrPath | string |  |
 | **Output** | image / video / audio / text / other   |    |

+## 📄 findAssetParametersRecursively (exported const)

+Recursively finds all asset parameters in an object (for example in a database model item)

 ## 📄 getReferencedAssetApiUrl (exported const)